Prepare for the upcoming exams with a variety of sample papers & previous year question papers.

 The CAT composite score is calculated by IIMs using the following formula:

-A CAT percentile shows what percentage of candidates have received a lesser score than you in the CAT exam.
-In order to calculate the CAT percentile, it is important to know two things:
+A CAT percentile shows what percentage of candidates have received a score higher than yours in the CAT exam.
+To calculate the CAT percentile, it is important to know two things:

 Step 1: The total number of appearing candidates(N) for CAT is taken into account.
 It includes the morning, afternoon, and evening sessions).